Jeanette Biedermann: 2018–present: Solo career revival

 In April 2019, Ewig announced their disbandment following the departure of band member Christian Bömke.
-On 16 April 2019 Biedermann released "Wie ein offenes Buch", her first solo single in ten years, through Columbia Records.
-The following month she participated in the sixth season of the reality television series Sing meinen Song – Das Tauschkonzert, the German version of the series The Best Singers.
+On 16 April 2019, Biedermann released "Wie ein offenes Buch", her first solo single in ten years, through Columbia Records.
+The following month, she participated in the sixth season of the reality television series Sing meinen Song – Das Tauschkonzert, the German version of the series The Best Singers.
 Her appearance on the show was accompanied by the release of another single, "Deine Geschichten", as well as the announcement of her seventh studio album DNA which was released on 6 September 2019.

 Personal life

 In early 2005, Biedermann dated Jörg Weisselberg, the guitarist of her band.
-In July 2008, they broke up their relationship, stating their lack of time spent together and the stress of a long-distance relationship.
-Biedermann said they would be friends and would be working together as friends.
-There were some rumors that they were still together or together again as they were seen going out together.
-Two years later, they are together and engaged as the German press reports.
+In July 2008, they broke up, stating their lack of time spent together and the stress of a long-distance relationship.
+Biedermann said they would be friends and would be working together as such.
+There were some rumors that they were still together (or together again), as they were seen going out together.
+Two years later, they are together and engaged, as the German press reports.
 In summer 2012, the couple married.